Gloria Morgan Vanderbilt: Early life

 Gloria Morgan was educated by governesses and in convents in Europe as well as New York City, where she attended the Catholic Convent of the Sacred Heart (in the Manhattanville section of the city), the Skerton Finishing School, and Miss Nightingale's School.
 In October 1921, with their father's permission, Morgan and her sister Thelma, both reportedly 16 years of age, ended their schooling and moved by themselves into an apartment at 40 Fifth Avenue, a private townhouse.
 The sisters had some minor roles in silent movies, using the names Gloria and Thelma Rochelle.
 Their debuts were as extras in the 1922 Marion Davies vehicle The Young Diana.

-Known as "The Magnificent Morgans", Gloria and Thelma Morgan were popular society fixtures, even as teenagers.
+Known as "The Magnificent Morgans", Gloria and Thelma Morgan were popular fixtures in the American high society, even as teenagers.
 British photographer Cecil Beaton described them as "alike as two magnolias, and with their marble complexions, raven tresses, and flowing dresses, with their slight lisps and foreign accents, they diffuse a Ouida atmosphere of hothouse elegance and lacy femininity. ...
 Their noses are like begonias, with full-blown nostrils, their lips richly carved, and they should have been painted by Sargent, with arrogant heads and affected hands, in white satin with a bowl of white peonies near by."